1 John 5:9 “If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.”

 The most significant event in history was Jesus’ death and resurrection.
 Everything in history prior pointed to this singular moment in time and everything since has been the result of this moment.

-What was it that really set apart these people?
+What was it that set apart the people in God’s Word?
 Why are they mentioned and others left out?

 Hebrews 11:1-2 “Now faith is the substance of things hoped for, the evidence of things not seen.
 For by it the elders obtained a good testimony.
 By faith we understand that the worlds were framed by the word of God, so that the things which are seen were not made of things which are visible.”